 On paper, the camera specs look very similar.
-Both devices offer a 12-megapixel rear-facing camera, with a 7-megapixel front-facing camera.
+Both devices offer a 12-megapixel rear-facing camera with a 7MP front-facing camera.
 That said, the sensor on the iPhone XR is newer — while the sensor on the iPhone SE is the same as the iPhone 8.

 Still, Apple says that the A13 allows for better camera processing than the A12 — so the gap between the two devices is likely pretty small.
 This one’s a tie.